On the classification of singular cubic threefolds: Introduction

 \item $P_8=\Esx=T_{333}$, $X_9=\Esv=T_{244}$, and $J_{10}=\Ee=T_{236}$ (parabolic or simply-elliptic),

 \item $T_{pqr}$ with $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}<1$ (hyperbolic),

 \item $U_{12}$, $S_{11}$, $Q_{10}$ (exceptional unimodal),

 \item $O_{16}$ (cone over a smooth cubic surface). \end{itemize} The standard local equations of these singularities are given for instance in Chapter 15.1 of \cite{Arnold2012}.
 Notice that we use the same notation for stably equivalent singularities (Definition \ref{stable}).
-We use the terms \textit{combination}, \textit{constellation} (in the $A_n$ case) or \textit{configuration of singularities} interchangeably.

 \textbf{Acknowledgements.} First of all, I would like to thank my Ph.D. advisor, Radu Laza, for suggesting to me this topic and for his guidance.
 I would also like to thank Andrei Ionov, Lisa Marquand, Olivier Martin, Aleksei Pakharev and Grisha Papayanov for helpful discussions and comments on the paper draft.
-This paper was completed at KU Leuven where I am supported by the Methusalem grant.
+This paper has been completed at KU Leuven where I am supported by Methusalem grant METH/21/03 -- long term structural funding of the Flemish Government.